Hugo Award for Best Series

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
-The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six nominees.
+The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists.
 The series on the ballot are the six most-nominated by members that year, with no limit on the number of series that can be nominated.
-Initial nominations of five series each are made by members in January through March, while voting on the ballot of six nominations is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
+Initial nominations of five series each are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
 Worldcons are generally held near the start of September, and are held in a different city around the world each year.

-In the 7 nomination years, 38 series by 36 authors have been nominated, including co-authors and Retro-Hugos.
-Lois McMaster Bujold, James S. A. Corey (a pen-name for Daniel Abraham and Ty Franck), Seanan McGuire, Charles Stross, and Martha Wells all have received multiple nominations, with Bujold winning twice, for the Vorkosigan Saga and World of the Five Gods series, Wells winning once for The Murderbot Diaries and being nominated for The Books of the Raksura, and McGuire winning once for Wayward Children and being nominated three times for the October Daye series and twice for the InCryptid series.
-Corey was nominated twice for The Expanse, while Stross was nominated once each for The Laundry Files and The Merchant Princes series.
-McGuire and Corey are the only authors to be nominated more than once for the same series, and McGuire has the most nominations overall.
+In the 10 nomination years, 49 series by 43 authors have been finalists, including co-authors and Retro-Hugos.
+Lois McMaster Bujold is the only author to win twice, for the Vorkosigan Saga and World of the Five Gods series.
+Eleven other authors have received multiple final ballot nominations, with Seanan McGuire and Adrian Tchaikovsky nominated for three different series; Robert Jackson Bennett, Naomi Novik, Charles Stross, and Martha Wells being nominated for two; and Ben Aaronovitch, Aliette de Bodard, Brandon Sanderson, and James S. A. Corey (a pen-name for Daniel Abraham and Ty Franck) nominated multiple times for the same series.
+McGuire has the most nominations overall with nine, winning once.

-Winners and nominees
+Winners and finalists

 In the following table, the years correspond to the date of the ceremony, rather than when any work in the series was published.
-Entries with a blue background have won the award; those with a white background are the other nominated series.
+Entries with a yellow background have won the award; those with a grey background are the other finalists.